agude/agude.github.io/_drafts/2020-11-23-switrs_sqlite_hosted_dataset.md

 - The collision records table from the more recent dataset was correct when there was a conflict.
-- The corresponding part records and victim records to that collision record were also the most correct.
+- The party records and victim records corresponding to that collision record were also the most correct.

-These assumptions allowed me to write out the join logic to create the hosted set.
+These assumptions allowed me to write out the following join logic to create the hosted set.
 First I selected `case_id` from each copy of the data, preferring the newer ones: